linkovich2/backend-test/THOUGHT PROCESS.md

 Last but not least, we need a testing framework.
 I'm going with Mocha, Chai and Supertest, as that configuration somewhat resembles rspec and I'm kinda used to that.

-With planning out of the way, time to start slapping this thing together!

 ### First Steps
 - Got Prisma hooked up to MariaDB, with baseline migration.
 So I swapped out the original migration script for prisma.
 To get everything set up you now run: `docker-compose exec server npx prisma migrate dev`
 - Added a migration for complete status of tasks